jrsinclair/mazes-presentation/presentation.md

 ## So what?

 Note: Again, you might legitimately ask, 'So what?'
-But things get interesting if I want to combine these with other data structures.
+But things get interesting if I combine this with other data structures.

 ---

 ## Set

-Note: Suppose I want to put these into a Set.
+Note: Suppose I want to put a point into a Set.
 I'm going to use the Set from the venerable Immutable.js library, but it will work just fine with the built-in JavaScript Set too.

 ---